 Privacy statement ReadID demo app

-InnoValor provides, through the Google Play Store, the ReadID demo app, see https://play.google.com/store/apps/details?id=nl.innovalor.nfciddocshowcase.
-We provide this app free of charge to demonstrate and improve the underlying ReadID software.
+InnoValor provides, through the Google Play Store, the ReadID demo app, see https://play.google.com/store/apps/details?id=nl.innovalor.nfciddocshowcase, as well as other demo apps for ReadID.
+We provide these apps free of charge to demonstrate and improve the underlying ReadID software.

 What personal information is processed and stored?